 Foreign currency exposures in transactional currencies other than functional currencies are kept to an acceptable level.
 The Group and the Company has not entered into any derivative financial instruments such as forward foreign exchange contracts.

-The net unhedged financial assets/(liabilities) of the Group and the Company at year end that are not denominated in Ringgit Malaysia are as follows:
+The net unhedged financial assets/(liabilities) of the Group at year end that are not denominated in Ringgit Malaysia are as follows: